coderkarthiko/dl2/README.md

 ![](gan.png)

-## TFGAN.ipynb
+## GANtf.ipynb
 GAN TensorFlow implementation

 ![](tfgan.gif)

-## Convolutions.ipynb
+## Convolutions1.ipynb and Convolutions2.ipynb
-A simple CNN implementation.
-No ML libraries used - I wrote the forward and backward pass using pure NumPy.
+Simple CNN implementations.
+No ML libraries used - forward and backward pass using pure NumPy.
 Forward and backward pass of the implementation is a bit different from usual CNN implementation.
 It achieved a mere 90% accuracy on MNIST and it took about an hour to train.